fjzzhongyi/Badminton-court-reservation/README.md

 **Introduction**

-This is used for booking.
+   This project is used for booking fields.

 **Requirements**
-1. Add this folder to PATH (it seems unessential)
+1. add this folder to `PATH` (it seems unessential)
-2. Ensure the chromedriver is compatible with your chrome
+2. ensure the `chromedriver` you download is compatible with your chrome app
-3. pip install splinter
+3. install python package `splinter` (installation is compulsory)

-TODO:
-1. continuous time with discontinuous field
-2. how to generate targets:
-    * generate all permutations and filter
-    * load status of fields and generate available permutations
+4. fill in necessary information in `config.json`
+5. never remove `id_resource` file

+**TODO**
-3. headless(no GUI) operations
+1. headless(no GUI) operations